All wireless networks are affected by interference from other wireless transmissions.

 Where there are people, there is WiFi.
 And WiFi creates wireless interference.
-This is a challenge that every connected product will face.

-Unlike other low-power wireless technologies, such as ZigBee and Thread, Thingsquare uses a technique called channel hopping to avoid interference from other wireless networks.
+Unlike many other low-power wireless technologies, such as ZigBee and Thread, Thingsquare uses a technique called channel hopping to avoid interference from other wireless networks.
 We have developed a unique way to do channel hopping that works even with tiny, battery-operated wireless devices.

 In Crowded Places